aptech/docs/docs/CR-svdcusv.rst

    ::

-      //Turn on error trapping
+      // Turn on error trapping
       trap 1;

-      //Compute singular value decomposition
+      // Compute singular value decomposition
       { u, s, v } = svdcusv(x);

-      //Check for failure or success
+      // Check for failure or success
       if scalmiss(s[1,1]);
-         //Code for failure case
+         // Code for failure case
       endif;

    Note that in the trap 1 case, if the input to svdcusv is a